 Increased health and safety measures on the job are a natural and perhaps obvious trend due to the pandemic.
 Companies are up-leveling their guidelines in accordance with state and/or federal regulations in order to stay in compliance.
-This includes greater cleanliness and sanitation practices as well as more protective gear for workers.
+This includes greater cleanliness, improved sanitation practices as well as more protective gear for workers.

 Remote Worksites and Mobile Access

 In today’s world, if you can do a job remotely, it has a much greater chance of success and survival.
 Construction companies have pivoted toward more off-site practices that allow them to continue building during the pandemic without exposure.